telerik/ajax-docs/controls/chart/understanding-radchart-ui/the-wizard-data-tab.md

 ## Series Items

 For each series you select in the **Series** area list, you can add, edit, delete and reorder entries in the **Series Items** list.
 Use the plus and minus buttons to add and delete series items.
 Use the up and down arrows to move series items up or down in the list.
 For each item you can set the **Name**, **Label** and **X** and **Y** Values.
 X2 and Y2 values are enabled for [Gantt]({%slug chart/understanding-radchart-types/gantt-charts%}) and [Bubble]({%slug chart/understanding-radchart-types/bubble-charts%}) chart types.
-If you need to refine the behavior or appearance in more detail than provided by this Wizard page, use the Items collection of the RadChart[Series]({%slug chart/understanding-radchart-elements/series-overview%}) from the Property window.
+If you need to refine the behavior or appearance in more detail than provided by this Wizard page, use the Items collection of the RadChart [Series]({%slug chart/understanding-radchart-elements/series-overview%}) from the Property window.

 ## Axis Labels